CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10)find -type f -name '*.js' -delete => removes all files ending with a .js extensionn in currentt and sufolders directory.

-11) tree -L 1 | tail -1 => counts the numbers of directories and sub directories in current directory.
+11) echo */ | wc => counts the numbers of directories and sub directories in current directory.